 three places, two hooks at the rear,

-and an internal moulded clip at the front.
+and an internal molded clip at the front.
 You probably want to

 remove the glide and its metal retaining clip, the clip

-needing the small sprint unwound in order to release it.
+needing the small spring unwound in order to release it.
 The

-internal moulded clip is very hard to release, even though
+internal molded clip is very hard to release, even though

 you can get to it from the inside.
 It needs to be pushed outwards,